Congress Just Passed a Big Climate Bill. No, Not That One.

 The law, for instance, establishes a new $20 billion Directorate for Technology, which will specialize in pushing new technologies from the prototype stage into the mass market.
 It is meant to prevent what happened with the solar industry—where America invented a new technology, only to lose out on commercializing it—from happening again, Carey said.
 Although the directorate will focus on broad improvements across technology, such as AI and high-performance computing, two of the directorate’s 10 new focus areas are climate or clean-energy related.
 Congress has explicitly tasked the new office with studying “natural and anthropogenic disaster prevention or mitigation” as well as “advanced energy and industrial efficiency technologies,” including next-generation nuclear reactors.

-The bill also directs about $12 billion in new research, development, and demonstration funding to the Department of Energy, according to RMI’s estimate.
+The bill could direct about $12 billion in new research, development, and demonstration funding to the Department of Energy, according to RMI’s estimate.
 That includes doubling the budget for ARPA-E, the department’s advanced-energy-projects skunk works.
 (ARPA-E is modeled on DARPA, the Defense Department lab that helped give rise to GPS, the internet, weather satellites, and some mRNA vaccines.)

-And it allocates billions to upgrade facilities at the government’s in-house defense and energy research institutes, including the National Renewable Energy Laboratory, the Princeton Plasma Physics Laboratory, and Berkeley Lab, which conducts environmental-science research.
+And it authorizes billions to upgrade facilities at the government’s in-house defense and energy research institutes, including the National Renewable Energy Laboratory, the Princeton Plasma Physics Laboratory, and Berkeley Lab, which conducts environmental-science research.

 RMI’s estimate of the climate spending in the CHIPS bill should be understood as just that: an estimate.
 The bill text rarely specifies how much of its new funding should go to climate issues.
 So whenever possible, Carey and his colleagues extrapolated from existing agency spending.
 For instance, the National Science Foundation has spent about 5 percent of its budget on climate and clean-energy research over the past few years, so the team assumed that about that portion of the NSF funding in CHIPS would go to those topics, he said.